 Those who don’t learn from history are doomed to repeat it.
-This cliche applies to search engine optimization for plumbers, as much as anything else.
-To understand how to properly execute SEO, you must understand its origin and its evolution.
+This cliché applies to search engine optimization for plumbers as much as anything else.
+To understand how to execute SEO properly, you must understand its origin and its evolution.

-You can break the history of SEO down into 2 primary periods
+While each update helped Google become the search engine powerhouse today, you can break the history of SEO down into two primary periods.

-B.P. if you will, was a period prior to 2012 where SEO was the wild west in digital form.
-The best way to rank #1 during this period was to manipulate the search algorithm by sending as may inbound links as possible to your website.
-This could be anything from blog comments from offshore countries, to spun articles on irrelevant and spammy domains.
+B.P., if you will, was a period before 2012 where SEO was the wild west in digital form.
+The best way to rank #1 during this period was to manipulate the search algorithm by sending as many inbound links as possible to your website.
+Anything from blog comments from offshore websites to barely readable computer-generated articles on irrelevant and spammy domains provided strong links for plumbers.
 The quality nor the relevance of the links mattered at all.
 The only things that mattered were as follows:

 - Link Quantity: The number of inbound links pointing to your domain

 - Anchor Text: The linked term or phrase on the external site